openbmc/bmcweb/CLIENTS.md

 Status: Passing, no automated enforcement.

-testssl.sh: A tool for verifying the corectness of the bmcweb cipher suites against current recommended security standards
+testssl.sh: A tool for verifying the correctness of the bmcweb cipher suites against current recommended security standards
 <https://github.com/drwetter/testssl.sh>